dockgit/qa-practice-portfolio/01-ISTQB-Notes/SDLC.md

 2. **Planning**
    - Decide project timeline, budget, and resources.
    - Make a roadmap for how the software will be developed.
+   - UI/UX design

 3. **Design**
    - Plan how the software will look and work.
    - Create diagrams, UI mockups, database structure.
+   - Code implementation
+   - Frontend + Backend development
    - Example: Design login page layout, database tables for users.

 4. **Development / Implementation**
    - Actual coding starts here.
    - Developers write the software based on design.
+   - Verify Functionality
    - Example: Build login functionality using React and API.

 5. **Testing**